chargebee/customer-portal-php/README.md

 ## How is User Management handled?

-If you already have a user management system at your end, you could ignore this section and directly use the rest of the code base.

 Chargebee’s user management supports the entire account setup starting from portal set up to email address verification, password retrieval, login, and logout.

 To understand the detailed workflow of the signup process, please follow the link below: https://www.chargebee.com/docs/customer_portal.html#how-can-your-customers-access-their-portal

 The code that integrates with Chargebee’s user management system is located in [Auth.php](portal/Auth.php).

+If you already have a user management system at your end, you could ignore this section and directly insert your authentication code in init.php.
+The rest of the codebase can be used as such.

 ## Theme Customization
 If you’re using our user management option, you would have to customize the theme to match your website.